omgmog/omgmog.github.com/_posts/2021/2021-01-26-using-orca-with-fluidsynth-on-pocket-chip.md

 Channels 0-8 should be piano, and 9 is a drum kit.

-If you want to launch ORCA from the Pocket C.H.I.P. home menu, you could use pocket-home ([instructions here](https://github.com/o-marshmallow/PocketCHIP-pocket-home)) and add a shortcut to launch ORCA.
+If you want to launch ORCA from the Pocket CHIP home menu, you could use pocket-home ([instructions here](https://github.com/o-marshmallow/PocketCHIP-pocket-home)) and add a shortcut to launch ORCA.

 The icon command to use would be `vala-terminal -fs 8 --fullscreen -e orca`, but you'll also need to have FluidSynth or your MIDI synthesizer of choice running before you launch ORCA.